Course number: LAW 3850

 TEACHING METHOD: The classes will involve lecture and discussion of problems representative of the end of term examination problem questions.

 PRACTICAL IMPORTANCE OF THE SUBJECT: The term “country” in the description of the Course content above, in the case of a federation such as Canada or the U.S.A., means each individual state or province of the federation; so, one can easily imagine the frequency of PIL situations.
 For many years Private International Law was a compulsory Course.
 Some academics feel strongly that it should still be a compulsory Course.
-Certainly it is a very important Course for anyone contemplating specializing in civil litigation.
+Certainly, for anyone contemplating specializing in civil litigation, this Course is as essential as Civil Procedure, Evidence, the Advocacy Courses, Administrative Law, and Negotiation.
 Given the incidence of commercial transactions involving the sale of goods or services not wholly within Manitoba and of Manitobans owning property elsewhere than in Manitoba, it is not inaccurate to say that this Course is of real importance to a solicitor’s practice as well.